codingforpleasure/customized-workspace/README.md

 In this repository you can find:
  - tmux.conf - Holds the configuration enviroment of tmux (should be located in the ~ directory)
- - backend-work - A template which consists multiple panes in each window for viewing easily various logs. main paurpose is to easily diagnose the system (should be located in )
+ - backend-work - A template which consists multiple panes in each window for viewing easily various logs. main paurpose is to easily diagnose the system (should be located in ~/.config/tmuxinamtor/backend-work.yml) -.zshrc - configured to work well on the home directory.
+ - git hooks (makes life easier)
+ - Some useful scripts

+## Running

+tmuxinator backend-work

+## Bring-up unit-test environment

 ```
-until finished
+unit-tests-db
 ```

-End with an example of getting some data out of the system or using it for a little demo
+* You can even easily add this command to the git push hook I have added.

 ## Get familiar with the hotkeys: